Ta180m/BadNES/README.md

 ## Features
 - Cycle accurate
-- Savestates (beta, expect bugs)
+- Savestates (Beta, expect bugs!)
+- Supports Mappers 0, 1, 2, 3, 4, and 7
-- Extremely compact: only 750 lines in one source file with no dependencies
+- Extremely minimal: only 750 lines in one source file with no dependencies

 ## Usage
 First, head over to the release tab and grab a release.
 Releases marked as `beta` may be unstable!